ora0600/confluent-operator2GKE/README.md

 The following components will be installed (deployment in this order):

-[terraform-gcp](terraform-gcp): A terraform script will create a GKE cluster with Tiller in Google cloud.
-This terraform setup will also run the `01_installConfluentPlatform.sh` Script for deploying confluent operator into GKE.
-A Confluent Cluster is setup, 3 Zookeeper, 3 Kafka Broker, 2 Schema Registry, 2 KSQL-Server, 1 Control Center.
+[terraform](terraform): A terraform script will create a GKE or EKS cluster with Tiller in Google or AWS cloud.
+This terraform setup will also run the `01_installConfluentPlatform.sh` Script for deploying confluent operator into GKE or AWS.
+A Confluent Cluster is setup, 3 Zookeeper, 3 Kafka Broker, 1 Schema Registry, 1 KSQL-Server, 1 Control Center.

 ## Requirements